Liberating football travel

 Approaching 30, Messi knew that chances to win the Champions League again would not come around too often.
 The following year, willing his team to overcome a 0-4 deficit against Paris Saint-Germain to engineer an improbable comeback 6-1, he then saw Barça meekly surrender to Juve in the next round.

 Four days later, he destroyed Real Madrid in the Bernabéu in a Clásico for the ages.
 In a night of compelling drama, Barça nicked the game 3-2 and relit the title race thanks to a millimetre-precise strike on 93 minutes by the Argentine master.
 This was La LIga in its prime, an epic contest of the world’s very best at the top of their game.
-The overall winners, though, were Real, who took a first title in nine seasons.
+The overall winners, though, were Real, who took a first title in five seasons.

 Scorer of 45 goals in all competitions in 2017-18, 34 in the league, Messi enabled Barça to overcome the €222 million (!) sale of Neymar to Paris Saint-Germain and win back the Spanish title.